dgerabagi/data-curation-environment/prompt.md

 3.  **User Input:** The user describes their project's vision and goals.
 4.  **Generate Prompt & Artifacts:** The user clicks "Generate Initial Artifacts Prompt".
 5.  **Backend Process:**
     *   The backend `PromptService` constructs a unique `prompt.md` file.
-The prompt's static context will contain the content of all template artifacts (files prefixed with `T` in the extension's own artifacts).
+The prompt's static context will contain the content of all template artifacts (files prefixed with `T` in the extension's artifacts).
-    *   The prompt instructs the AI to use the provided templates as a guide to create initial planning documents based on the user's scope, placing all generated artifacts within the `src/Artifacts/` directory.
+    *   **Prompt Instruction Refinement (C179):** The instructions within the generated prompt will be updated to strongly encourage the AI to generate a comprehensive set of initial artifacts.
+It will explicitly prioritize foundational documents like **`T14.
+Template - GitHub Repository Setup Guide.md`** and **`T7.
+Template - Development and Testing Guide.md`** to ensure the user receives critical operational guidance from the very beginning, addressing potential setup hurdles like Git initialization proactively.
-    *   **Crucially, it now creates `src/Artifacts/README.md`**, populated with the content from the extension's internal `A72.
+    *   It creates `src/Artifacts/README.md`, populated with the content from the extension's internal `A72.
 DCE - README for Artifacts.md`.
     *   It saves the user's "Project Scope" to a persistent field in `dce_history.json`.
 6.  **Transition to Cycle 1:** The frontend reloads its state.
 Since an `A0` file does not yet exist, the user is presented with a "Continue to Cycle 1" button.
 Clicking this transitions them to the main PCPP interface.
 7.  **User Action:** The user takes the generated `prompt.md` and uses it with their preferred LLM.